losttype/blog.losttype.com/src/2014-01-15-whats-so-popular-about-the-powerball-lottery.md

 After each jackpot, the clock turns back to a guaranteed $40 million per contest.
-If that contest isn&#8217;t won, an additional $10 million is tacked on.
+If that contest isn’t won, an additional $10 million is tacked on.
 Winners have to claim the ticket where the ticket was purchased.

-One other note, you&#8217;ll have to be 18 years or older to play.
+One other note, you’ll have to be 18 years or older to play.

 Overall, the Powerball lottery has become one of the most successful lotteries in history.
-There are more fine tuned details in how to play and what goes on behind the scenes regarding earnings but it&#8217;s all good.
+There are more fine tuned details in how to play and what goes on behind the scenes regarding earnings but it’s all good.